Improving Transferability of Adversarial Examples via Bayesian Attacks: Experiments

 \subsection{Combination with Other Methods}

 We would also like to mention that it is possible to combine our method with other attack methods to further enhance the transferability.
-In Table~\ref{tab:comapre_combine}, we report the attack success rate of our method, in combination with MI-FGSM, DI$^2$-FGSM, SGM, LinBP, and ILA++.
-It can be seen that the transferability to all victim models gets improved.
-The best performance is obtained when combining our current method with DI$^2$-FGSM, achieving an average success rate of $78.73\%$ (which shows a $+34.26\%$ gain in comparison with the original performance of DI$^2$-FGSM).
+In Table~\ref{tab:comapre_combine}, we report the attack success rate of our method in combination with MI-FGSM, DI$^2$-FGSM, SGM, LinBP, ILA++, and ILPD.
+Note that the number of input gradient computations is controlled to be the same in the baseline methods and after combining with our method (as detailed in Section~\ref{sec:setting}).
+It can be seen that the transferability to all victim models improves substantially, compared with both the original methods and our BasicBayesian~\cite{li2023making}.
+The best performance is obtained when combining our current method with ILPD, improving over the original ILPD by $28.38\%$ and achieving a record-high success rate of $80.11\%$.